You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • A green circle with a white check mark means the file is always available.
 Only files that you mark as "Always keep on this device" have the green circle with the white check mark.
 These always available files download to your device and take up space, but they’re always there for you even when you’re offline.

 Rarely, OneDrive will have issues connecting you from the icon on the task bar.
 If this is a problem, you can sync from Office365 online as well.
 Follow these steps if you are unable to get the above steps to work, or to double check everything is syncing correctly.
-If the steps above worked, you do not need to continue here.

 Feedback